pangenome/pggb/README.md

 ### bringing your pangenome into focus

 We suggest using default parameters for initial tests.
-For instance `pggb -i in.fa.gz -o out1 -t 16 -n 100` would be a minimal build command for a 100-genome pangenome from `in.fa.gz`.
+For instance `pggb -i in.fa.gz -o out ` would be a minimal build command for a pangenome from `in.fa.gz`.
 The default parameters provide a good balance between runtime and graph quality for small-to-medium (1kbp-100Mbp) problems.

 However, we find that parameters may still need to be adjusted to fine-tune `pggb` to a given problem.